50 South Military Trail

 Q. I got behind on some of my bills and now debt collectors are harassing me at work and at home.
 Can they do that?

 A. The Federal Fair Debt Collection Practices Act requires that debt collectors treat you fairly by prohibiting certain methods of debt collection.
 A debt collector is any person, other than the creditor, who regularly collects debts owed to others.
 A collector may contact you in person, by mail, telephone, telegram or FAX.
 However a debt collector may not contact you at unreasonable times or places, such as before 8AM or after 9PM, unless you agree.
 A debt collector also may not contact you at work if the collector knows that your employer disapproves.
-To make them stop contacting you at work, you would have to send them a letter telling them your employer does not like it.
+To make them stop contacting you at work, you would have to send them a letter by certified mail telling them your employer does not like it.
+You may also send a certified letter telling them to stop calling you at home and only contact you in writing.
+Keep a copy for the letter and certified mail receipt for your own records.
 The Federal Trade Commission publishes a pamphlet on this Act and the Division would be able to provide you with a copy and further information.
-Top

 Q. Are verbal health studio contracts just as enforceable as written contracts?